M15 (New York City bus): Route description

 The M15 runs between South Ferry in the Financial District and 126th Street in East Harlem.
-Southbound service uses Second Avenue from East 125th to Houston Streets, then uses First Avenue, Madison Street, Water Street and South Ferry.
-Limited buses made all stops south of Houston Street.
-Prior to the implementation of the M15 SBS, previous M15 Limited stops were eliminated at St Mark's Place and East 72nd Street north of Houston Street.
-Several stops south of Houston Street were also eliminated.
+Southbound service use Second Avenue it makes a right onto East Houston Street, a left onto Allen Street.
+The buses travel along Madison Street, make a turn onto Pike Street, and northbound service use First Avenue.
 During the daytime and evening hours, local service alternates between Whitehall Street and Pike Street / Cherry Street.
-During the a.m. rush hour, some Select Bus Service trips terminate/originate at Houston St. Overnight service is provided by local buses only, serving Whitehall Street-South Ferry.
+During AM Rush Hour, some Select Bus Service trips originate or terminate at Houston Street.
+Overnight service is provided by local buses only, serving Whitehall Street-South Ferry.
 Select Bus Service trips terminate at the South Ferry bus loop.
 By then, the MTA had discontinued service to City Hall due to budget cuts.

 Two 2017 XD60s (6102 & 6103) on the M15 SBS laying over in the South Ferry Bus Loop at South Street/Peter Minuit Place in Lower Manhattan in June 2023, after terminated.